Newly Single for the Holidays?

 If you are in the middle of a divorce or just recently got divorced, you may be dreading the holidays.
 But don’t give up on the dream that there is a perfect Christmas, Hanukkah, or Kwanzaa in your future!
 Yes, you may feel lonely, depressed, and “off-kilter” this season; however that is perfectly natural as divorce is really quite a life changing event.
 Combine that with the pressure that you are supposed to be acting “merry” or “joyous” and that can cause you even more anguish.

-At In Law We Trust, P.A., we understand that everyone reacts to divorce differently, copes in different ways, and bounces back at different rates.
+At In Law We Trust Divorce and Family Lawyers, we understand that everyone reacts to divorce differently, copes in different ways, and bounces back at different rates.
 For those of you that are going through divorce or spending their first season divorced, we’ve put together some ideas to not only help you get through the holidays, but to actually help you find and enjoy the Holiday Spirit!

 Don’t Give in to the Urge to Spend the Holidays Alone